 In honor of Stonewall, many gay pride celebrations around the world are held during the month of June, including New York City’s Gay Pride Week.

 Today, The Stonewall Inn is a popular gay nightspot in New York City.
-Occupying part of the original establishment, the bar attracts plenty of locals and out-of-towners aiming to pay tribute to a an important New York landmark.
+Occupying part of the original establishment, the bar attracts plenty of locals and out-of-towners aiming to pay tribute to an important New York landmark.